univention/ums-stack-data/helm/stack-data-ums/README.md

 ""
 </pre>
 </td>
 			<td>Username to use for memcached of the selfservice in UMC.
 This does set the UCR variable `umc/self-service/memcached/username`.
-UCR has no default.
-Chart default is `selfservice`.</td>
+UCR has no default.</td>
 		</tr>
 		<tr>
 			<td>stackDataContext.umcPostgresqlDatabase</td>